Starting primary school

 - We strongly advise you accept the place offered, even if you're looking to go on a waiting list or appeal, as there's no guarantee you will be successful.

-- An accepted place can always be released later, but a refused place can't always be reinstated.
+- An accepted place can always be released later, but a refused place cannot always be reinstated.

-- Refusing a school place doesn't mean you'll be more successful from the waiting list or in appeal.
+- Refusing a school place does not mean you'll be more successful from the waiting list or in appeal.

 If you're unhappy with the offer